rayyanrbj09/Autism-Spectrum-Disorder--Medical-Analyisis/Analysis/insights.md

 **24-36 Months**:
 - Darker red cells (-30 to -45) dominate, indicating a higher prevalence of elevated QCHAT-10 scores.
 This could suggest that ASD traits are more detectable or severe in this age group, consistent with developmental progression and increased screening sensitivity.

+## ASD traits in toddlers vs Family History of ASD

+**From The Graph**:
+-- It is observed that the toddlers with ASD and Family History of ASD doesn't have that common siginficance on each other.
+Both the traits may be consider independent of esch other.

+-- The toddlers with ASD.
+Their family History of ASD has less significant .